-College Signing Day
+Senior Signing Day

-Apply Kansas encourages all high schools to host College Signing Days, "a simple and inexpensive way to celebrate our students, their accomplishments, and their futures."
-Similar to athletic signing days, during which high school seniors sign a letter-of-intent regarding the college they plan to attend, College Signing Days are an opportunity to recognize the important academic accomplishments of your graduating senior class.
+Apply Kansas encourages all high schools to host College/Senior Signing Days, "a simple and inexpensive way to celebrate our students, their accomplishments, and their futures."
+Similar to athletic signing days, during which high school seniors sign a letter-of-intent regarding the college they plan to attend, Senior Signing Days are an opportunity to recognize the important academic accomplishments of your graduating senior class.

-Here are some suggestions for hosting your own College Signing Day to celebrate the important milestone of your students deciding where they will attend college in the fall.
+Here are some suggestions for hosting your own Senior Signing Day to celebrate the important milestone of your students deciding where their post secondary plans will take them in the fall.
 Pick one approach, create your own, or incorporate all of them into your celebration!
-The key to a College Signing Day is to have fun and celebrate!
+The key to a Senior Signing Day is to have fun and celebrate all seniors and all post-secondary plans!

-Host a College Signing Day pep rally or student assembly.
+Host a Senior Signing Day pep rally or student assembly.

-Have each senior come to the microphone and announce the college they plan to attend.
-Invite parents/guardians and high school underclassmen to attend the event to cheer each student's decision.
+Have each senior come to the microphone and announce their post high school plans.
+Invite parents/guardians and high school underclassmen to attend the event to cheer each student's deci-sion.
 Invite a speaker such as a college admissions representative, community member, high school principal, or district superintendent to open the event.

-Create a College Signing Day Bulletin Board.
+Create a Senior Signing Day Bulletin Board.

-Have students write their name and the college they are going to attend and post it on a bulletin board.
+Have students write their name and the college or other destination and post it on a bulletin board.
 Let your creativity flow in how the information is presented!

-Some ideas include: create a tree with branches and have student announcements on leafs; put a map of your state on the bulletin board and student announcements in the city/town they are attending college (have space for out-of-state students too!); have announcements written on graduation cap cut-outs.
+Some ideas include: create a tree with branches and have student announcements on leafs; put a map of your state on the bulletin board and student announcements in the city/town they are attending college (have space for out-of-state students too!); have announcements written on graduation cap cutouts.